allodoxaphobia/natpinning/README.md

 These are POC scripts to test natpinning on routers.

-Eventually these will be bundeled into one tool that you can use to test all possible loaded helper modules on a router to determine which ones are loaded.
+Eventually these will be bundled into one tool that you can use to test all possible loaded helper modules on a router to determine which ones are loaded.
-In a later stage basic tests will be performed to test the security implementation on the loaded modules.:
+In a later stage basic tests will be performed to test the security implementation on the loaded modules:
 - e.g. does it trigger port forwarding after a single line
 - does it simply ignore invalid statements
 - does it trigger on procol  common ports (ftp:21, irc:667,etc) only, or does it work over additional ports